Key Differences Between COMAT vs COMLEX Level 2 CE Exams

 As you progress through your osteopathic studies, you’ll find yourself preparing for the COMLEX Level 2 CE and possibly the COMAT exams as well.
 As you prepare for these exams, it’s important you know the key differences between the two.
+Let’s review the similarities and differences in this COMAT vs COMLEX overview.

 The NBOME’s COMAT exam series currently tests on eight core clinical disciplines: Emergency Medicine, Family Medicine, Internal Medicine, OB/GYN, Osteopathic Principles and Practice, Pediatrics, Psychiatry, and Surgery.